Neuromas (Nerve Tumors)

 You may feel much better when you stop walking, take your shoes off and rub the soreness between your toes.
 But it is important to visit a podiatrist in NYC to ensure the growth is not something more serious.

 The pain can radiate to include much of your foot, causing you to put more weight on other areas of your foot, which can create more problems.
 A neuroma is relatively easy for your New York foot doctor to treat.
 So if you’re suffering from any of these symptoms, consult an NYC podiatrist.

 Causes of Neuroma

 Neuromas result in part by increased pressure to the forefoot.
-Increased forefoot pressure can develop from a number of causes but heeled shoes are one of the top culprits.
-Best podiatrists in New York City will recommend you to take a break from high heeled shoes if you are having pain.
-But at Manhattan foot specialists we have conservative options he help relieve your pain if you need to continue wearing heels for work.
+Increased forefoot pressure can develop from a number of causes, but heeled shoes are one of the top culprits.
+Best-rated podiatrists in New York City will recommend you take a break from high-heeled shoes if you have pain.
+But at Manhattan foot specialists, we have conservative options that help relieve your pain if you need to continue wearing heels for work.
 Heels higher than two inches can cause neuromas due to the pressure placed on your toes.

-Because of the types of shoes worn, women are about 10 times more likely to get neuromas than men, according to the Cleveland Clinic.
+According to the Cleveland Clinic, women are about 10 times more likely to get neuromas than men because of the types of shoes worn.
 But a number of other causes may contribute to the nerve condition in your toes, including:

 - An injury that results in inflammation and swelling in the sensitive nerve area

 - Other foot deformities like high arches or flat feet

 - Jobs that place constant pressure on your toes